Garywtne/sqlalchemy-challenge/README.md

     ![station-histogram](Images/station-histogram.png)

-* Close out your session.
+* Close out the session.

 - - -

-### Part 2: Design Your Climate App
+### Part 2: Climate App

-Now that you have completed your initial analysis, you’ll design a Flask API based on the queries that you have just developed.
+Design a Flask API based on the queries developed in the Climate Anaysis.

-Use Flask to create your routes, as follows:
+Using Flask to create the routes foloowing routes:

 * `/`